nrfconnect/Asset-Tracker-Template/docs/common/test_and_ci_setup.md

 - Kernel coding style checks (checkpatch)

 ### Key Features

+The following are the key features of testing:

 1. **Modularity**: Each aspect of testing is handled by a dedicated workflow.
 2. **Comprehensive Coverage**: Combines hardware testing, emulation, and static analysis.